 The Company maintains various stock incentive plans that provide long-term incentives to the Company's key employees, including officers and directors (Eligible Participants).
-Under the stock incentive plan, the Company may grant incentive stock options, nonqualified stock options, restricted stock, restricted stock units, stock appreciation rights, other stock-based awards or any combination thereof to Eligible Participants.
+Under the stock incentive plan, the Company may grant incentive stock options, non-qualified stock options, restricted stock, restricted stock units, stock appreciation rights, other stock-based awards or any combination thereof to Eligible Participants.
 The Compensation Committee of the Company's Board of Directors establishes the terms and conditions of any awards granted under the plans, provided that the exercise price of any stock options granted may not be less than the fair value of the common stock on the date of the grant.
-Under the terms of the 2013 Stock Incentive Plan, approximately 8,000,000 shares of the Company's common stock have been reserved for issuance to employees and non-employee directors.
-As of December 31, 2014, approximately 5,400,000 shares of the Company's common stock were available for future grants under the 2013 plan.
+Under the terms of the 2013 Stock Incentive Plan, approximately 8,000,000 shares of the Company's common stock were available for future grants under the 2013 plan.